ks-official-Sahan/ks-official-Sahan/README.md

 ### Full Stack Software Engineer

-Driven CEO at Ewision(Pvt) Ltd, leading an innovative, visionary team.
+Driven CEO at Evision IT (Pvt) Ltd and CPO at ImagineCoreX (Pvt) Ltd, leading an innovative, visionary team.
 Full-stack software engineer passionate about tech, from IT to robotics, space, and aviation.
 We are committed to pioneering global advancements.
-Helding partnerships with Quantum Cod (Pvt) Ltd and ImaginecoreX (Pvt) Ltd. to lead into a successful journey.
+Holding partnerships with Quantum Cod (Pvt) Ltd and ImaginecoreX (Pvt) Ltd. to lead into a successful journey.

 # 💻 Tech Stack: